erickrudelman/Political_Tweets_Classification_Sentiment_Analysis/README.md

 Here are some extra stats to consider:

-Around 550 million people use Twitter on average each month (that's our best estimate).
+Around 550 million people use Twitter on average each month.
 About 23% of adults worldwide use Twitter (according to Pew Research Center, 2023).
 It's worth noting that the percentage of adults using Twitter can vary a lot depending on things like where you live, your age, and how easy it is for you to get online.